About

 Our History

 We originated in the basement of St. Paul Catholic Church and were known as The Food Closet in the early 1960’s.
 In 1995 the operation of the Closet was taken over by the Twin Rivers Clergy Association and became known as The Twin Rivers Interfaith Food Pantry.
 The program was run by a small group of dedicated volunteers working out of the closed St. Jude’s Episcopal Church in downtown Franklin.
 In 2016 we moved to our current location which allowed us to switch to a “Choice Pantry” method of food distribution where people directly view choices, read labels, and select what they know their families will use.
 We have come a long way since that small closet!
-We are currently serving over 140 household each week.
+We are currently serving over 160+ household each week.
 In those households, 27% of the individuals are under the age of 18, 25% are over the age of 60, and 6% are Veterans.
 We are able to operate with the help of over 80 wonderful volunteers.
 In the summer of 2022 we shortened our name and changed our logo to reflect our mission to provide healthy food and nutrition resources to our neighbors in need.
+The Board removed the residential restriction to specific towns.
+The Pantry now serves anyone in need who meets the eligibility requirements living in the area.
 We continue to assess our communities' needs and look for ways to expand our programs.
-We currently have Merrimack County Navigators at our pantry several times a month who work with community members who are in need of assistance working through social service systems.
+We currently have Merrimack County Navigators at our pantry once a month, who work with community members who are in need of assistance working through social service systems.
 Navigators work to empower clients and help them identify and organize their support network.

 Our Programs